UK law

 Avoiding precedents

-Reversing: a higher court overturn the decision of a lower court during the same case
+- Reversing: a higher court overturns the decision of a lower court during the same case

 European Court of Justice